yeehanchung/eezee-knowledge-base/CSS.md

 # CSS Rules

-- class names `prefix` always starts with general term.
+- Recommend to follow the **BEM methodology**.
+Class names `prefix` always starts with general term.
   - `ctn-..`
   - `img-..` instead of `icon-..` or `brand-img`
   - `row-..`